semgrep/semgrep-docs/docs/contributing/troubleshooting.md

 ### I can't commit because code I haven't touched is failing pre-commit

 Sometimes changes you make will cause pre-commit errors in code you haven't touched--for example, if you change a function's return type.
 However, if you're absolutely sure you didn't cause this, you can run `git commit --no-verify` to commit without running `pre-commit`.

+## Exotic

+### I installed semgrep with pypi.
+Where is semgrep-core

+Run `pip3 show semgrep` to find the location semgrep was installed in. `semgrep-core` will be in that path/semgrep/bin/semgrep-core